Pokey8680/a54x-gsi-overlay/README.md

 - The status bar is not bottom aligned on FlexUI Android 14

+- FOD still does not work.

+- Vibration is still buggy, it will only do a small click instead of prolonged vibration

 # Source
 To check the source code of the overlay and possibly suggest changes, you can find it at my vendor_hardware_overlay repository, here on GitHub.